Work With Us

 To prep for the technical interview:

 - Brush up on a high-level programming language.
+Due to the nature of the interview tasks, some languages may be more difficult to use than others.
 Python, Java, or JavaScript is preferred.
-C or C++ might work, but due to the nature of the interview tasks, it may be more difficult to use these languages.
 You will not be able to compile or run your code, so exact syntax/APIs are not that important, but we expect you to demonstrate familiarity with the language you choose.

 - Expect to solve one or more programming tasks, which may have multiple parts.
 Be mindful of edge cases, and discuss your approach with your interviewer before you start writing code.